 The portfolio is constructed using both securities and derivatives tied to global equity markets, global inflation, global interest rates, and credit spreads.

 Adaptive policy portfolios

-- Unlike traditional risk allocation strategies, Jeff Knight and his team take a flexible approach, making allocation decisions in response to changing market conditions
+- Unlike in traditional risk allocation strategies, the team takes a flexible approach, making allocation decisions in response to changing market conditions

 A process built on a long history of close observation of the markets

 - Large, experienced team supporting asset allocation strategies

 - Philosophy and process built on more than 40 years of historical market data

 Step One: Identify Market State

 The identification of market state is the first step of our investment process and is at the philosophical heart of the strategy.
 The team uses market-based indicators to identify among four distinct market states: bearish, neutral, bullish and highly bullish.
 The indicators for determining market state are built on more than 40 years of historical data and include interest rates, inflation, momentum, volatility, and valuations.

 Once the market state has been identified, the team selects the respective strategic policy portfolio, which allocates risk across five broad asset classes: global equities, global inflation, global rates, spreads and cash.